Leonardo Marcos: Artistic career

-As of 2005, Leonardo Marcos multiplies artistic events that helped to promote his poems in particular modes of dissemination: gigantic projections in the street at the Centre d’études catalanes of the Sorbonne Nouvelle, at the galerie RX and at the Maison de la Catalogne for the White Night.
+As of 2005, Marcos multiplies artistic events that helped to promote his poems in particular modes of dissemination: gigantic projections in the street at the Centre d’études catalanes of the Sorbonne Nouvelle, at the galerie RX and at the Maison de la Catalogne for the White Night.

-Marcos also designed with one of his poems a new Mona Lisa in digital art form through an initiatory route at the Louvre Museum.
+He designed with one of his poems a new Mona Lisa in digital art form through an initiatory route at the Louvre Museum.
 In his event shows at the galerie Amicorum St Honoré et Papillon, he created animations and performances around his works.
 At the musée national de la Marine, he presented in the form of visual projections, dithyrambs, written in the original classical style.
 Many performances were made during those exhibitions as well as in the musical scenic context of La Générale des arts and at the Media village.
 The staging of those performances expresses the obsessions and deviances of the artist which are the main source of inspiration of his art.
 One of the major themes is the multiplicity of feminine characters.
-The idea of a feminine double is presented in a " dominant-dominated " balance of power that reveals an unbearable inner conflict full of sensuality and lightness.

 His encounter with Catherine Robbe-Grillet led to a book published in 2011, Images publiques, images privées, including interviews and photographs.
-This book was followed by an exhibition at the galerie du Passage – Pierre Passebon, which also hosted art shows of David Lynch, Karl Lagerfeld, Christian Louboutin and Irina Ionesco.
-During his exhibition, Leonardo Marcos showed films and photographs with Arielle Dombasle and Farida Khelfa in a tribute to Alain Robbe-Grillet.
+This book was followed by an exhibition at the galerie du Passage – Pierre Passebon.

-In 2013, the artist published for Les éditions de la Différence, Les Filles du cahier volé, a book written together with Régine Deforges and Manon Abauzit.
+In 2013, Marcos published for Les éditions de la Différence, Les Filles du cahier volé, a book written together with Régine Deforges and Manon Abauzit.
 The book reported on the difficult adolescence and the discrimination suffered by Régine Deforges.
 It included photographs shown mainly at the galerie du Passage with a text by Sonia Rykiel.
 Several artistic events surrounded the launch of the book, including performances in a 12th-century church in Montmorillon.
 The following year, in 2014, the artist also exhibited his Polaroid photographs in the Japanese galerie Toko in Paris.

 In 2016, he explored new forms of art around the concept of " Digital Poetry " by making a digital work of art with one of his poems that was initially presented at the Palais de Tokyo.
 The Crédit Agricole CIB asked him to make a permanent digital installation in their headquarters.
 He designed to that effect a digital poem made of projections, pictures and sound recordings.
 The permanent diffusion of a series of creations of an animated poem was a first in the field of digital art and poetry.
-This approach confirmed the will of the artist to give poetry a new art form to reach a wider audience.